cosmer-admin/autonomous_rov_vs/README.md

    roslaunch autonomous_rov run_visual_servoing.launch
    ```

-3. control the tracking
+3. points tracking monitoring

+The image displays
+  - the current tracked points in green
+  - the desired point in red that will be used in visual servoing

+The order of the points is set at the begining of the tracking algorithm depending on the first point detected by the algorithm.

+Tracked point and desired point might be ordered identically.
+That is why when you reset the tracking, the desired points are also tracked.

+The tracking is monitored by clicking in the image.
-  - right click on the image to update the desired points
+  - Right click on the image to update the desired points
-  - left click on the image to initialise the tracked points and reset the desired point
+  - Left click on the image to initialise the tracked points and reset the desired point

+If there is a too big shift between to successive detection, the algorithm launch a warning and the publisher stops until you click on the image to reset the desired and tracked point.

 4. look at the topic : you should see two new topics :
   - /br5/tracked_points de type std_msgs/Float64MultiArray
   - /br5/desired_points de type std_msgs/Float64MultiArray
 They are published by the node blob_tracker_mir.py.
 They contained the point position in the image in pixels : \[u1,v1,u2,v2,u3,v3,....,uN, vN\]
 They are listened in the node visual_servoing_mir.py.

 ### Real robot application
 You have to change the group name in the launch file to adapt it to your robot topic